truecoach/styleguides/engineering/ember.md

 #### Fetch supporting model(s) using `await-promise` component

-We can fetch supporting models for a page in the `init` hook of the component.
-This is convininent when we need to make a request via an ember-data records' `belongsTo` and `hasMany` associations.
+We can fetch supporting models for a page in the component's template.
+This is convininent when we need to make a request via an ember-data records' `belongsTo` or `hasMany` association.
 Ex: `trainer.get('clients');`

-The `await-promise` component takes a promise as the first argument and yields the original `promise` and resolved value as the first and second argument respectively.
+The `await-promise` component takes a promise as the first argument.
+It yields the original `promise` and resolved value as the first and second argument respectively.
 If the promise is not yet resolved it will yield `null` as the second argument.

 ```hbs
 {{!-- templates/trainer/show.hbs --}}